 My read-aloud plays have become mainstays in Scholastic classroom magazines.
 My first, an adaption of Charles Dickens’ A Christmas Carol, appeared in the December 1998 issue of Storyworks.
 Today I have dozens of plays in print.
 Some are available only to Scope and Storyworks subscribers, others are available in either of two collections, and many are available through TeachersPayTeachers.
+For three or four bucks, purchasers get reproduction and performance rights, and a nice set of standards-based comprehension activities.

 Long before Scrooge there was Gabriel Grub, the gravedigger.
 From Dickens’ The Pickwick Papers, this eerie adaption is a perfect compliment to the Christmas Carol story or a wonderful stand-alone Gothic holiday play.
 Gabriel is the sullen sexton who scowls at holiday mirth.
 He goes to the churchyard on Christmas eve to dig a grave and there encounters the Goblin King and a chorus of imps.
 He’s pulled into the grave and finds himself on trial for failing to believe in the Christmas Spirit.
 It’s Dickens’ at his best!
 Enough parts for an entire class, or double up roles and stage it with as few as twelve.
 Suitable for reader’s theater or a full stage production.
 Use it with grades 5 and up.
 (Warning: it may be too scary for younger students).
 Fully reproducible: original purchaser is licensed to print a class set each year for use in his or her own classroom.